jsks/czhttpd/README.md

 ```

 ### Configuration:
 The provided sample main.conf lists the variables that can be changed.
 Any additional files or modules can be sourced using the standard shell command, `source`.
-Currently, there are only two modules, cgi.sh and compress.sh, there description and use should be listed in the respective cgi.conf and compress.conf config files.
+Currently, there are only two modules, cgi.sh and compress.sh.
+Their description and use should be listed in the respective cgi.conf and compress.conf config files.

 By default, czhttpd searches for main.conf in `~/.config/czhttpd/conf/`.
 An alternative config file can be specified with the commandline option `-c`.